What is Pickleball?

 This rule dictates how the first two shots of every point must be played.

-• When the ball is returned to the serving team, the serving team must also let it bounce once before hitting it back.
+- When the receiving team returns the ball, the serving team must also let it bounce once before hitting it back.

 Kitchen Rules (Non-Volley Zone)